 In addition to being an essential character of glory, claritas is one of the three characters of beauty.
-Art is always co-creation, always involves receiving and transforming being.
+Art, which is an essential component of design, is always co-creation, always involves receiving and transforming being.
 The beauty of art reaching to meet the beauty of nature in a spirit of docility, reverence and protective care redounds a brilliance which no technique can lend, which witnesses to future glory.
-Through the ARISE Project, ecologically and spiritually aware artists in the Catholic tradition turn to focus this beauty upon the needs of the land.
+Through designing our spaces, ecologically and spiritually aware artists and scientists in the Catholic tradition turn to focus this beauty upon the needs of the land.

 In 2009, Pope Benedict XVI expressed the aspiration to consecrate the world so that it may become a living host, a liturgy.
 We believe as Catholics that the Eucharist is glorified matter here and now, is glory in our midst.
-With specific reference to claritas and to letting this claritas overflow as art and as sanctification, Sacred Beauty seeks through relationship to Jesus in the Eucharist to go on ahead, to foster and anticipate the glorification of creation as flowing outward from the altar, like the water which flowed out toward the right side of the temple in Ezekiel 47, which empties into the polluted waters of the sea to freshen them.
+With specific reference to claritas and to letting this claritas overflow as art and as sanctification, GoodLands and our partners at Sacred Beauty seek, through relationship to Jesus in the Eucharist to go on ahead, to foster and anticipate the glorification of creation as flowing outward from the altar, like the water which flowed out toward the right side of the temple in Ezekiel 47, which empties into the polluted waters of the sea to freshen them.